abdifardin/abdifardin.github.io/_posts/2017-12-4-hotorder.markdown

 ![Screenshot](/assets/hotorder-screenshot.jpg)

 A takeaway project by  [Softcode](https://softcode.co.uk/).

-Order takeaway online from UK food delivery restaurants
+Hotorder is an online food order and delivery service.
+It acts as an intermediary between independent take-out food outlets and customers.
+It is headquartered in the United Kingdom .
+The platform allows customers to search for local take-out restaurants to place orders online, and to choose from pick-up or delivery options.

+Founded and developed by Softcode in 2016 and launched the service in February 2017.

 ---